 Students and employees are always encouraged to report violations of the law and crimes on campus such as murder, rape, robbery, aggravated assault, burglary, arson and motor vehicle theft to the Forest City Police (911 or 641-585-2113) and to the Office of Student Life (641-585-8160).
-Also, anonymous reports may be made to Area Coordinators, or the Dean of Students.
+Anonymous reports may be made to Area Coordinators, or the Office of Student Life.
 Campus ministry personnel, the nurse and professional counselors when acting as such are not considered to be campus security authority and are not required to report Title IX crimes for inclusion into the annual disclosure of crime statistics.
-As a matter of policy, they are encouraged, if and when they deem appropriate, to inform persons being counseled of the procedure to report crimes on a voluntary basis for inclusion into the annual crime statistics.
+As a matter of policy, they are encouraged, when they deem appropriate, to inform persons being counseled of the procedure to report crimes on a voluntary basis for inclusion into the annual crime statistics.